cosmic-utils/examine/README.md

   <p>A system information viewer for the COSMIC™ Desktop</p>
 </div>

+## Todo
+- Show lines separately/in rows using cards/widgets and not a text widget
+- More pages

 ## Install

 To install Examine, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command: